 My sister and I slept there in the living room curled up on couches for a few nights.
 Every time we heard his snoring stop we would both jerk awake and run over to him, expecting the worst.
 And each time when he started breathing again we let out the breath we were holding.

 We all stood around him as he took his last breath.
 Well, all of us besides my mom.
-She had stepped out to take a call from our pastor, and I swear it was like my dad waited for her to be gone to finally rest.
+She had stepped out to take a call from her pastor, and I swear it was like my dad waited for her to be gone to finally rest.
 It was like he didn’t want her to witness this last moment, to protect her from it.
 It was such a challenging thing to witness, because it was clear he did not want to let go.

 “You raised us so that you can go,” I gently told him.
 “You left us in good shape.”
 But I think it was just all too sad for him to part with my mom still there.